 - Put the disease into remission and keep it from flaring up again.

 - Postpone the need for surgery.

-- Antibiotics (such as ciprofloxacin or metronidazole).
-These may be tried if aminosalicylates aren't helping.
+- Antibiotics.
+These may be tried to treat the disease itself or to treat infections that can occur with Crohn's disease.
 They are also used to treat fistulas and abscesses.

-- Medicines that suppress the immune system (such as azathioprine and methotrexate).
-You may take these if the medicines listed above don't work, if your symptoms come back when you stop taking steroid medicines, or if your symptoms come back often, even with treatment.
+- Immune modulators, such as azathioprine and methotrexate.
+You may take these if other medicines don't work, if your symptoms come back when you stop taking steroid medicines, or if your symptoms come back often, even with treatment.